vanderbilt-ml/assign06_template/README.md

   - Description of the variable you plan to perform feature engineering on
   - Description of the plan of your feature engineering process
   - Rationale of your choice of feature
+  - Plan for unit testing after introducing this feature (no implementation needed; just a description will suffice)
 - Implement your feature engineering step for the two chosen variables using Python in your notebook (this can be your notebook from assign-05). **NOTE**: If you already engineered two features from assign-05, feel free skip the implementation in this step
 - Close each issue with a commit
 - Update your pipeline to include the two new features